cloudflare/terraform-provider-cloudflare/README.md

 If you would rather install the provider locally and not impact the stable version you already have installed, you can use the `~/.terraformrc` file to tell Terraform where your provider is.
-You do this by building using building the provider using Go.
+You do this by building the provider using Go.

 ```sh
 $ cd $GOPATH/src/github.com/terraform-providers/terraform-provider-cloudflare